uktrade/trade-remedies-public/README.md

 #### Running the project

 This project should be run using the Trade Remedies orchestration project available at: https://github.com/uktrade/trade-remedies-docker

+## Compiling requirements

+We use pip-compile from https://github.com/jazzband/pip-tools to manage pip dependencies.
+This runs from the make file when generating requirements:

+Run `make all-requirements`

+This needs to be run from the host machine as it does not run in a container.

 ## Contributors ✨